Top 10 Things to Do and See in Phuket

 "The Man With the Golden Gun" Layan Experience

 Your mission, if you choose to accept it, is to enjoy the "Golden Gun" experience at Layan Residences by Anantara.
 Catch a private jet from Bangkok to Phuket, and be whisked by a chauffeur-driven limo to Villa Similan, the largest and most luxurious of the resort’s residences.
 Enjoy martinis (shaken not stirred) by your own private butler before being presented with the actual golden gun from the 1974 movie.
-A glamorous yacht cruise around Phang Nga Bay, where "The Man with the Golden Gun" was filmed, with free-flowing Krug champagne tops off the Bond experience.
+A glamorous yacht cruise around Phang Nga Bay, where "The Man with the Golden Gun" was filmed, with free-flowing Krug Champagne tops off the Bond experience.

 Shop Till You Drop